Pumpkin Pie Thumbprint Cookies

 This post may contain affiliate links, please visit our privacy policy for details.

 Celebrating the best of Fall with these super cute Pumpkin Pie Thumbprint Cookies!
-A super simple and soft shortbread cookie, made with a little dip in the middle to be filled with the best-ever homemade pumpkin pie filling.
+A super simple, soft shortbread cookie made with a little dip in the middle to be filled with the best-ever homemade pumpkin pie filling.
 It tastes just like the classic dessert, but in cookie form!
 The best part?
 The pie filling is only 6 ingredients, perfectly sweet, and deliciously spiced.
 Every bite is sure to leave you wanting more!
-Fun to bake, delicious to eat, and oh so cute.
-They’re the perfect cookie to bake this holiday season to enjoy with friends and family, or give as a great homemade gift!
+Fun to bake, delicious to eat, and oh so cute, they’re the perfect cookie to bake this holiday season, to enjoy with friends and family, or give as a great homemade gift!

 close up of pumpkin pie cookie with more cookies around and a star anise pod.